superwebshare/super-web-share/README.txt

 New Features:
 * Compatible with WordPress 6.1
-* Fixes the accessibility issues.  (props to Samot80 and sudarshankotian for reporting this)
+* Fixes the accessibility issues.  (props to @Samot80 and @sudarshankotian for reporting this)
 * Minified the CSS and JS files for performance
 * Added 'defer' for page performance improvements
 * Option to change the Fallback popup's title (props to @aqhvcd11 for suggesting this feature)